Families of Calabi-Yau elliptic fibrations in $\mathbb{P}(\mathcal{L}^a \oplus \mathcal{L}^b \oplus \mathcal{O}_B)$: Introduction

-The elliptic fibrations we will describe in this paper are anticanonical hypersurfaces in a projective bundle $Z$ over a surface $B$ of the form $Z = \PP(\cL^a \otimes \cL^b \otimes \cO_B)$ for $\cL$ an ample line bundle on $B$.
-Observe that even in the case where the base $B$ is toric, e.g.\ $B = \PP^2$, the ambient bundle is typically not Fano.\\ The aim of this paper is to show that once $B$ and $\cL$ are fixed, then the bundle $\PP(\cL^a \oplus \cL^b \oplus \cO_B)$ can hause Calabi--Yau elliptic fibrations only for a finite number of choices of $(a, b)$: \begin{RecallThm}[Thm. \ref{thm: finiteness result}] Let $B$ be a smooth projective surface, and $\cL$ an ample line bundle on $B$.
+The aim of this paper is to show that once $B$ and $\cL$ are fixed, then the bundle $Z = \PP(\cL^a \oplus \cL^b \oplus \cO_B)$ can house Calabi--Yau elliptic fibrations only for a finite number of choices of $(a, b)$: \begin{RecallThm}[Thm. \ref{thm: finiteness result}] Let $B$ be a smooth projective surface, and $\cL$ an ample line bundle on $B$.
 Consider the projective bundle $\PP(\cL^a \oplus \cL^b \oplus \cO_B)$, with $a \geq b \geq 0$.
-Then only for a finite number of pairs $(a, b)$ the generic anticanonical hypersurface in $\PP(\cL^a \oplus \cL^b \oplus \cO_B)$ is a Calabi--Yau elliptic fibration over $B$. \end{RecallThm} As we will see in Sections \ref{section: statement of the problem} and \ref{section: proof theorem}, we may fail to find a Calabi--Yau elliptic fibration for the following reasons: the fibration has no sections or its total space is singular.
+Then only for a finite number of pairs $(a, b)$ the generic anticanonical hypersurface in $\PP(\cL^a \oplus \cL^b \oplus \cO_B)$ is a Calabi--Yau elliptic fibration over $B$. \end{RecallThm} As we will see in sections~\ref{section: statement of the problem} and \ref{section: proof theorem}, we may fail to find a Calabi--Yau elliptic fibration for the following reasons: the fibration has no sections or its total space is singular.

 The outline of the paper is as follows.
-In section \ref{section: definitions} we will recall the definitions of elliptic fibration and of Calabi--Yau variety.
-In section \ref{section: the result} we will state the finiteness result (Theorem \ref{thm: finiteness result}), and prove it (Sections from \ref{section: step1} to \ref{section: reducible conic case}).
-Finally, in Section \ref{section: examples} we will give two concrete examples, and find explicit bounds on the number of different families when the base $B$ is a del Pezzo surface (and in particular for $B = \PP^2$).
+In section~\ref{section: definitions} we will recall the definitions of elliptic fibration and of Calabi--Yau variety.
+In section~\ref{section: the result} we will state the finiteness result (theorem~\ref{thm: finiteness result}), and prove it (sections from \ref{section: step1} to \ref{section: reducible conic case}).
+Finally, in section~\ref{section: examples} we will give some concrete examples: we will find explicit bounds on the number of different families when the base $B$ is a del Pezzo surface (and in particular for $B = \PP^2$), and when the basis $B$ is a Hirzebruch surface $\F_e$.